With outbreaks of several strands on the rise, it may be time to brush up on the causes of, vaccinations, and cures for hepatitis.

-Weighing in at over 3 pounds, your liver is one of the largest organs you have.
-It’s also one of the busiest.
+Weighing in at over 3 pounds, your liver is one of the

 For instance, it’s your liver that converts the nutrients in foods you eat into substances your body can use.
 It helps produce the proteins that help your blood clot.
 And thanks to your liver, your body can produce up to 1,000 ml — over 4 cups — of bile each day.
 This yellow-green digestive liquid breaks down and helps your body absorb fats.